dpbmm/PythonInstruction/python_class_at_mm/python_lecture_notes_20150112.md

         NameError: name 'car_pool_capacity' is not defined
         ```

-     * I used 4.0 for space_in_a_car, but is that necessary?
-What happens if it's just 4?
+     * The author says, "I used 4.0 for `space_in_a_car`, but is that necessary?
+What happens if it's just 4?"
      * Why don't we write `x=100`?

  * [Exercise 5: More Variables And Printing](http://learnpythonthehardway.org/book/ex5.html)